 The history of cities is about how problems are defined and solved.
 The political skill of the dense city is different than other places.
 The city is regularly expected to create change that people will believe in, even though combinations of corruption and inspiration determine each change.
 The effectiveness of either or both is fixed in the experience of communities and demonstrated in neighborhoods.
 Inexplicably, is this what makes the celebration of cities so unique and important in advancing human thought?
 Here is one example.

 The appointment of a financial control board control over the NYC credit crisis lasted a decade.
 Ending of the mid-1980s.
-You know the old story borrow $5,000 from a bank and don’t pay it back you are in trouble, but make that $500,000 with a run into trouble, you have a new partner.
+You know the old story borrow $5,000 from a bank and don’t pay it back; you are in trouble, but make that $500,000 with a run into trouble, you have a new partner.
 The concept of leverage is thematic in urban development.
-It includes knowing the power in the phrase, “people united can never be defeated.”
+It includes knowing the power in the phrase of many community organizers, “people united can never be defeated.”

 The agreement struck was to build equity through housing rehabilitation, rent stabilization, education, and good employment.
-Community control of schools and ideas on creating neighborhood government matured along with the creation of community-based development corporations in partnership with charitable foundations and city agencies.
+Community control of schools and ideas on creating neighborhood government matured and created community-based development corporations in partnership with charitable foundations and city agencies.
 They had one purpose.
 Confront the city’s issues directly before them and create a better city.
-It worked, but new problems without easy solutions dug into the city’s flesh as irreversible displacement, and permanent homelessness became continuous, like a tide.
+It worked, but new problems without easy solutions dug into the city’s flesh as irreversible displacement and permanent homelessness became continuous, like a tide.

 Displacement and Homelessness

 What is poorly understood is how low- and moderate-income people find housing in the suburbs for work and affordability by combining unrelated individuals and families in shared housing arrangements as under the radar as possible.
-The irony is shocking zoning is used in the dense urban environment to include low- and-moderate-income families in town and used to keep them out in the suburbs.
+The irony is that shocking zoning is used in the dense urban environment to include low- and moderate-income families in town and keep them out in the suburbs.